-Eric Tate is co-chair of the firm’s Global Employment and Labor Group.
-He has represented technology and other companies in the biggest and most highly-publicized trade secrets and employee raiding and mobility cases across multiple industries.
+Eric Tate co-chairs the firm’s Global Employment and Labor Group.
+He has represented technology and other companies in the biggest and most highly-publicized trade secrets and employee mobility cases across multiple industries.
 Eric also represents companies in whistleblower, wage and hour, and other employment litigation.
-In addition, Eric counsels companies on employment law compliance and transactional matters, including enforceability of restrictive covenants throughout the United States, internal investigations of alleged executive misconduct and whistleblower activity, employment aspects of mergers and acquisitions, and collective bargaining and traditional labor relations.
+In addition, Eric counsels companies on employment law compliance and transactional matters, including enforceability of restrictive covenants throughout the United States, #MeToo and other sensitive internal investigations of alleged employee misconduct, employment aspects of mergers and acquisitions, and collective bargaining and traditional labor relations.